steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 6. Student tests by opening in browser

 **Alternative workflow if student is iterating on their own custom code:**

-- If student uploads their own working SVG (not a stock gauge), use that as the reference
+- If student uploads their own working SVG (not a stock instruments), use that as the reference
-- This is for when they've already customized beyond the stock gauges
+- This is for when they've already customized beyond the stock instruments
 - Extract their existing logic and apply it to their new design

 ### First Time Animation (Less Common)